Summary of DAVID SPIEGELHALTER The Art of Uncertainty How to Navigate Chance, Ignorance, Risk and Luck

 Many successful people are avid readers and speed readers.

 Over the years, many books and authors have inspired me and changed the course of my life (thousands and thousands of books – I’ve lost count).
 I read for knowledge and wisdom as well as for pleasure (I am a bookaholic).
 The key difference between knowledge and wisdom is that wisdom has better longevity and is possibly timeless as opposed to knowledge, which has an expiration date or, if you like, is updated all the time.
 ‘A stitch in time saves nine’ (prevention is better than cure) was relevant 100 years ago and probably will be relevant 100 years from now.
 On the other hand, human understanding that the Earth was flat didn’t last long.
 Also, as an expert in some fields, I read for difference and new information since difference gives me new learning, as opposed to reading for sameness, which only increases my understanding and confirms what I already know.
-Some books have transformed my life to a new level, and some books have only clarified my existing life and made it better.
+Some books have transformed my life to a new level, and others have only clarified my life and made it better.
 We need both understanding (repetition, sameness) and learning (difference, new).
 For example, Zen transformed my life because, as a child and teenager, I had no idea about such a domain, and it expanded and increased my consciousness and my freedom, as well as boosted my creativity.
 Books by Gilles Deleuze have transformed my life by making me a better thinker.
 (When I just mention authors, I’ve read all their books and books about their books as well – I did mention I’m a bookaholic, right?)

 My timeless books list